 What Is Software Escrow Service?

-Let's put it in the simplest of terms: software escrow is a service that helps you implement agreements between software vendors, clients, and the escrow agent who acts as a trusted third party.
-The escrow agreement ensures that the vendor is obligated to share and store with the escrow agency every line of source code, data, and instructions that would allow the client to properly update and maintain the software.
+Let's put it in the simplest of terms: software escrow is a service that helps you implement agreements between software vendors, clients, and the software escrow agent who acts as a trusted third party.
+The escrow agreement ensures that the software vendor is obligated to share and store with the escrow agent every line of source code, data, and instructions that would allow the client to properly update and maintain the software.

 Why is this needed?
-If the software development agency ever discontinues support for the software, closes up shop, or breaches the contract, then the client might not be able to continue their operations.
+If the software vendor ever discontinues support for the software, closes up shop, or breaches the contract, then the client might not be able to continue their operations.
 In case any of these situations, which are often known as "Release Conditions", occur, then all the escrowed materials are handed over to the client so that they can continue their operations unhindered.
 It also helps prevent unnecessary litigation and loss of time as well as money.

 In general, software and source code escrow are interchangeable terms and have the same meaning as explained above.
 Such an escrow can be used to store not just source code but even build-related files and associated documentation.
 In short, anything that would allow the client to run, update and maintain their software systems.
 Such escrows are usually used for on-site software licenses, although they can be used as development agreements or any other software-based transaction in general.